Beyonce and Jay Z 'rock Havana' for their anniversary

 Jay Z, in shorts, a short-sleeve shirt and straw hat, looked like a typical tourist, puffing on a big Cuban cigar.

-Beyonce, camera in hand, wore a colourful print mini-dress, big sunglasses, dangling ear-rings and her long braids piled high.
+Beyonce, camera in hand, wore a colorful print mini-dress, big sunglasses, dangling ear-rings and her long braids piled high.
 The Grammy winner posed for a photograph with a group of smiling Cuban schoolchildren.

 The couple declined to talk to the media to explain the purpose of their visit.
 The source close to the group said they were invited by Cuba's tourism ministry.